-- 1 ENG202 is allowable only in the Science Option. - 2 Computer electives may be chosen from Information Systems, Computer Application, or Digital Arts. - 3 Additional Requirements:
+ENG\202 is allowable only in the Science Option.

+Computer electives may be chosen from Information Systems, Computer Application, or Digital Arts.

-The following requirements may be met from the above and do not require taking an additional course.
+Additional Requirements: The following requirements may be met from the above and do not require taking an additional course.
 Courses which meet these requirements are indicated with an "L" or "D" designation in the course descriptions:

-- 2 Library Research (L) courses

-- 1 Diversity (D) course
+2 Library Research (L) courses 1 Diversity (D) course

-- 4 The Foreign Language requirement may be waived in special circumstances, including the completion of three sequential years of one language in high school; passing a standardized exam; passing a higher-level language course; or demonstrating native proficiency.
+The Foreign Language requirement may be waived in special circumstances, including the completion of three sequential years of one language in high school; passing a standardized exam; passing a higher-level language course; or demonstrating native proficiency.
 Students who desire to waive the language requirement must contact the language department coordinator to make arrangements.
-Students who waive the language requirement need to substitute (8) credits of Liberal Arts electives to meet degree requirements.
+Students who waive the language requirement need to substitute 8-9 credits of Liberal Arts electives to meet degree requirements.

-- 5 Students who place higher than MAT186 on the Math placement exam may substitute a Liberal Arts elective.
+Students who place higher than MAT\186 on the Math placement exam may substitute a Liberal Arts elective.

-- 6 Students intending to major in Biology may substitute MAT168, Elementary Statistics and Probability, and another lab science elective for Calculus I & II.
+Students intending to major in Biology may substitute MAT\168, Elementary Statistics and Probability, and another lab science elective for Calculus I & II.
 However, be aware that some four-year Biology programs do require Calculus.

-- + This course has a prerequisite.

-- ++ Placement testing is required.